 Fun Gym Games for High School Students

 Keeping high school students entertained during gym class can seem difficult at times.
 Few high school students want to run back and forth across the gym, and it’s difficult to encourage the students to exercise and participate.
-To help gym class be more successful, here are ten gym games for high school students.

 One of the best games for a high school gym class is dodgeball.
 Dodgeball is easy to set up and encourages all students to participate.
 It’s also competitive without being overly competitive.

 Dodgeball’s goal is to eliminate all players on the opposite team.
 Most games play within a ten-minute time limit--if the game lasts longer than ten minutes, the team with the most players left wins.
 To play, you will need at least four people on either team, but more are always welcome.

 Start by lining up rubber balls along a center line.
 On a count of three, the two teams will sprint towards the balls and begin throwing them at the other team.
 If someone gets hit with a ball, they’re eliminated.
 To win the game (before ten minutes are up), players must eliminate all players from the opposite team.

 In some versions of the game, players can come back into the game when a team member catches a ball thrown by the opposite team.
 If this happens, the player in line can come back in while the opposite player is eliminated.
 Players aren’t eliminated from the game if they are hit above the shoulders or if they are hit by a ball that bounced off a wall or ceiling.

 Dodgeball is perfect for high school students because there are nearly endless variations to the game.
 One variation is called Reverse Dodgeball.
 In Reverse Dodgeball, both teams start with one player on the court.
 If one player hits the other with the rubber ball, they get to have a second player join them on the court.
 In this version, no one is eliminated; instead, players only join the game.
 The first team to have all of their players join the court wins.